kdiffin/diffinlist/README.md

 The application is going to feature:

 - Creating your own playlists
-- Seeing users latest posts
+- Seeing users latest playlists
 - Viewing other users profiles
 - Sharing your playlist with others
+- Liking other users playlists
 - A dark mode only design
 - Accessible user interface with the help of Radix UI